LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US028/01.requirements-engineering/Readme.md

-# US028 - Consult the tasks assigned to me between two dates
+# US028 - As a Collaborator, I wish to consult the tasks assigned to me between two dates

 ## 1. Requirements Engineering